How to create a Carrier Management Strategy in 10 steps?

 For example:

-1. By the end of the year, all trucks used by carriers should be Euro 6, and at least one-third of contracted carriers have shared their plans to invest in electric trucks for the coming 5 years.
+- By the end of the year, all trucks used by carriers should be Euro 6, and at least one-third of contracted carriers have shared their plans to invest in electric trucks over the next 5 years.

-2. We improved the service level and transit time of our customers by > 10% in 9 months.
+- We improved the service level and transit time for our customers by more than 10% in nine months.

 Step 2.
 Learn everything you can about your market, competition, customers and carriers